AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 >[!NOTE]
 >
->Remember that fields may use scalar types (such as string, integer, array, or date) as their data type, as well as any "data type" (a group of fields representing a common concept) in the [!DNL Schema Registry].
+>Remember that fields may use scalar types (such as string, integer, array, or date), as well as any data type (a group of fields representing a common concept) defined within the [!DNL Schema Registry].

 Notice that the "[!UICONTROL name]" field has a data type of "[!UICONTROL Full name]", meaning it too describes a common concept and contains name-related sub-fields such as first name, last name, courtesy title, and suffix.